 And the lobbyist must be able to translate the nuances of the legislative process into terms that you understand.
 Does this lobbyist project the image you want for your chapter?

 Talk to people you know who are politically savvy.
 Check the Internet for lobbying firms in your state.
 Check whether there is a professional association of lobbyists.
 Get a list from them.
 In a good number of states, lobbyists have to be registered with the state and, more often than not, these lists are posted on the Internet.
 And ask legislators for recommendations.

 Be wary of Internet sites that list lobbying firms.
-Contrary to their claims, these sites do not review the firms’ credentials.
 If anything, these sites are most likely to include law firms that have a lobbying section.
-The best lobbyists are not necessarily affiliated with large firms.

 Don’t wait for a crisis to interview lobbyists.